Ablikon/SystemDesign-final/design_document_final.md

     WebApp->>LabManager: Show confirmation
 ```

-Key reliability features include:
-- **Service isolation**: Failures in one component don't affect others
+## 7. Non-Functional Requirements

+### 7.1 Scalability

+The system is designed to scale with increasing users, equipment, and data volume:

+- **Horizontal Scaling**: Stateless services can scale horizontally behind load balancers
+- **Database Scaling**: Read replicas for user and equipment databases
+- **Data Partitioning**: Time-series data is partitioned by equipment and time periods
-- **Database replication**: Synchronous replication for critical data
+- **Caching**: Redis cache reduces database load for frequently accessed data

-- **Automated backups**: Regular backups with point-in-time recovery
+### 7.2 Security

+Security is critical for a system handling scientific data and equipment control:

+- **Authentication**: JWT-based tokens with proper expiration and refresh mechanisms
+- **Authorization**: Role-based access control with granular permissions
+- **Data Protection**: TLS for all communications, encryption for sensitive data at rest
+- **Input Validation**: All user inputs are validated to prevent injection attacks
+- **Audit Logging**: Actions affecting reservations and equipment are logged

+### 7.3 Reliability

+The system maintains high availability through:

+- **Fault Isolation**: Microservices architecture limits the scope of failures
-- **Circuit breakers**: Prevent cascading failures between services
+- **Circuit Breakers**: Prevent cascading failures between services
-- **Health monitoring**: Proactive detection of potential issues
+- **Database Redundancy**: Replication for critical databases
+- **Graceful Degradation**: Non-essential features can be disabled during peak loads
+- **Monitoring**: Comprehensive health checks and alerting

-## Conclusion and Future Work
+## 8. Conclusion and Future Work

-The Open Science Collaboration Hub addresses a critical need in the scientific community by connecting researchers with remote laboratory equipment across institutional boundaries.
-Our implementation demonstrates the core functionality and architectural principles that will enable a full-featured platform in the future.
+The Open Science Collaboration Hub addresses a critical need in the scientific community by connecting researchers with remote laboratory equipment.
+The implemented components demonstrate the core architecture and workflows, providing a foundation for the complete platform.

 Future development will focus on:

-1. **Remote control interfaces** for different equipment types
+1. **Equipment Control Interfaces**: Building standardized interfaces for different equipment types
-2. **Real-time data streaming** from laboratory instruments
+2. **Data Streaming**: Implementing real-time data collection and visualization
-3. **Collaborative workspaces** for multiple researchers
+3. **Collaboration Tools**: Adding features for multiple researchers to work together
-4. **Protocol sharing and versioning** for reproducible science
+4. **Protocol Sharing**: Developing a system for documenting and sharing experimental procedures

-This platform has the potential to democratize access to scientific equipment, accelerate research progress, and foster collaboration across geographic and institutional boundaries.
+This platform has the potential to democratize access to scientific equipment, accelerate research progress, and foster collaboration across institutional boundaries.